 As I assume leadership at CALM, I am inspired by the tremendous scope of the work we do.
 I am proud of our clinical excellence, our focus on research and evaluation, and our absolute commitment to cultural proficiency.
 CALM is poised to expand and strengthen our services to meet the needs of all children in Santa Barbara County who are at risk for or have suffered the trauma of abuse or violence.

-CALM’s mission is clear: to prevent, assess and treat child abuse in ALL of Santa Barbara County.
+CALM’s mission is clear: to prevent childhood trauma, heal children and families, build resilient communities throughout Santa Barbara County.
 With the support of an incredible team of board and staff, I am committed to further developing the organization’s skills, resources and capacity to fulfill our mission.
 I am honored to be appointed as CALM’s new Chief Executive Officer.

 Chief Executive Officer